eXtended Finite Element Method (XFEM)

 also, request two field outputs related to the enriched elements. the first one is the sign distance function to describe the correct surface. the second one is a state of XFEM elements.

 in the interaction module, we create an XFEM crack and then select the domain. here we can also define the initial crack or specify contact properties.
-But it does not need in this example.
+But it is not needed in this Abaqus XFEM example.

 in the load module, we apply x symmetry to the left side due to the symmetry of the problem.